 Able Financial Control: You will learn later the importance of becoming qualified in accounting, computer software and cash flow management.
 Most entrepreneurs do not come from accounting backgrounds and must go back to school to learn these skills.
 Would you bet your savings in a game where you don't know how to keep score?
 People mistakenly do it in business all the time.

 Financial Management Skills: Build a qualified team to evaluate the best options for utilizing retained earnings.
-This information is contained in Session 6 of our Business Expansion course.
+This information is contained in Session 6 Alternatives for Capital Allocation of our Business Expansion course.

 A Consistent Business Focus: As a rule, people who specialize in a product or service will do better than people who do not specialize.
 Focus your efforts on something that you can do so well that you will not be competing solely on the basis of price.

 A Mindset to Anticipate Change: Don't commit yourself too early.
 Your first plan should be written in pencil, not in ink.
 Keep a fluid mindset and be aggressive in making revisions as warranted by changing circumstances and expanding knowledge.